 This bond protects both students and tuition payers of private schools in Wisconsin.
 If the school closes or the minimum standard requirements are not met, the students and their sponsors will be compensated by the surety for any prepaid tuition or fees up to the full bond amount.
 The principal (school) must then reimburse the surety for all damages paid out.

 Submit a bond request today to start getting bonded.
 We can typically provide you with a free bond quote within 1 business day of submitting your application.

 What’s the fine print?

 Wisconsin private school bonds remain continuous unless otherwise canceled.
 If a surety decides to terminate this bond for any reason, written notice of termination must be given to the State of Wisconsin Educational Approval Board 30 days in advance.

-In some cases, providing information about the school can help lower the cost of your private school bond.
-Some helpful information that the applicant can provide is:
+In some cases, the school can help lower the cost of a private school bond by providing the following information: